UPDATED: Farm Visit Brisbane | Where to go to pat farm animals!

 You’ll be travelling about 40 minutes out of the Brisbane CBD.
 It’s not a ‘drop in anytime’ sort of place – this is a real farm with real animals on real schedules!
 Pay close attention to the best times to go and to see if you can participate in feeding while you’re there.
 Definitely one of our favourite haunts!
 Find out more here.

 Located in Luscombe, EcoPark Fishing World offers a range of opportunities for kids to interact with fish and fauna, from fishing experiences to wildlife encounters.
 Fishing fans cast a line into ponds specially stocked with Barcoo Grunter, Silver Perch, Australian Bass, Murray Cod and Yellow Belly, giving them a reasonable chance of reeling in a big one.

-A range of farm animals and both native and exotic birds, including the likes of pigs, alpacas, goats, ducks, macaws and peacocks, circulate and reside in the park.
+A range of farm animals and both native and exotic birds, including the likes of pigs, alpacas, goats, ducks, macaws and peacocks, reside in and circulate in the farm park.